-CeraVe Moisturizing Cream for face and body is a moisturizer that is formulated to strengthen the skin barrier with ingredients like ceramides and hyaluronic acid.
+CeraVe Moisturizing Cream for the face and body is a moisturizer that is formulated to strengthen the skin barrier with ingredients like ceramides and hyaluronic acid.
 The texture of the cream is rich and deeply hydrating, and it’s formulated to be absorbed quickly without leaving a greasy residue on the skin.
 CeraVe Moisturizing Cream is meant for “dry and very dry skin,” and according to the company, the patented delivery system continually releases moisturizing ingredients for 24-hour hydration.
-The cream is non-comedogenic, oil-free, hypoallergenic, fragrance-free and suitable for sensitive skin.
+The cream is non-comedogenic, oil-free, hypoallergenic, fragrance-free, and suitable for sensitive skin.
 In this review, we’ll discuss the key ingredients in this moisturizer, how to use it, CeraVe Moisturizing Cream reviews from real customers, and more.

 What Are The Key CeraVe Moisturizing Cream Ingredients?

 In order to determine whether or not this moisturizer will provide the claimed benefits, we need to evaluate the key CeraVe Moisturizing Cream ingredients, which include ceramides, glycerin, sodium hyaluronate, and petrolatum.
 Below we’ll discuss the science behind these ingredients so you’ll know whether or not they are good for your skin.

 All CeraVe skincare products contain essential ceramides that your skin needs to help restore and maintain its natural barrier.
 The CeraVe Moisturizing Cream formula includes ceramide Np, ceramide Ap, and ceramide Eop.
 But what exactly are ceramides and how can they benefit your skin?